 Surprisingly, a lot of people waste too much time worrying about keywords rather than focusing on content.
 Don’t do that: you need to provide value and demonstrate that you are an expert in your field.

 Today, I will show you some fun ways and techniques for improving your blog writing skills.
-And consequently, this will also help you improve your Content Marketing strategy in the long run.
+And consequently, this will also help you improve your Content Marketing strategy in the long run, as well as setting the perfect writing environment.

 1. Define your target